Scuttle for Shelter: Investor Flight-to-Safety and Political Uncertainty during the Spanish Second Republic (with Stefano Battilossi & Stefan Houpt)

 Dividend growth and return predictability: a long-run re-examination of conventional wisdom (with Jan Annaert and Marc Deloof)

 We re-examine dividend growth and return predictability evidence using 165 years of data from the Brussels Stock Exchange.
 The conventional wisdom holds that time-varying dividend yield is predominately explained by changes in expected returns and that expected dividend growth is only weakly forecastable.
 However, we find robust dividend growth predictability evidence in every time period.
-A lack of dividend smoothing is the most important reason for the disconnect with previous evidence.
-Furthermore, we find return predictability in the post-World War II period when we adjust the dividend yields for changing index composition, business cycle variation and structural breaks.
+A lack of dividend smoothing is the most important reason for the disconnect from previous evidence.
+Furthermore, we find return predictability in the post-World War II period when we adjust the dividend yields for changing index composition, business cycle variation, and structural breaks.
 This is explained by a simultaneous increase in equity duration, induced by an increasing importance of growth stocks.

 Journal of Empirical Finance, 2019, volume 52, pp. 112-127